-This endpoint returns CO2e emissions (i.e CO2 equivalent emissions) for the shortest path between a source port and a target port.
+This endpoint returns CO2e emissions (i.e CO2 equivalent emissions) for the shortest path between a source port (from) and a target port (to).

 You can obtain accurate CO2 values for a specific vessel by passing its IMO as a query parameter.
 If we cannnot find enough data on the IMO you passed as a parameter, if you pass a wrong IMO number or if you pass no IMO, we estimate the CO2e emissions based on the trade lane (with 30 trade lanes supported) using the GLEC coefficients.